trinodb/trino/presto-docs/src/main/sphinx/connector/hive-caching.rst

 Limitations
 -----------

-Caching does support user impersonation.
+Caching does not support user impersonation.
 It does not take any user-specific access rights to the object storage into account.
 The cached objects are simply transparent binary blobs to the caching system and full access to all content is available.